meteorhacks/cluster/README.md

 **Clustering solution for Meteor with load balancing and service discovery.**

 > **TLDR;**
-> With `cluster`, we can scale Meteor apps by **just** installing a Meteor package.
+> With `cluster`, we can scale Meteor apps by **simply** installing a Meteor package.
 No need to use tools like **Nginx** or **HaProxy**.
-It's built for Meteor and you don't need to worry configuring IP addresses and so on.
+It's built for Meteor and you don't need to worry about configuring IP addresses and so on.
 Just add more instances and let cluster take care of load balancing.

-> Cluster also has the first class support for **MicroServices**.
+> Cluster also has first class support for **MicroServices**.

 **Table of Contents**